agentheath/portfolio/writing/mattermost/windows_client.md

 # Windows Client Setup Instructions

 1. To install the Mattermost desktop client on your Windows 10 machine, click the Windows icon in the lower-left corner of your screen and type ```Powershell```.
-Right-click on the PowerShell app icon and click **Run as Adminstrator**.
+Right-click on the PowerShell app icon and click **Run as Administrator**.

 2. At the Powershell command prompt, type ```choco list mattermost``` and press *Enter* or *Return*.